 - Diversional therapies

 - Volunteer Café Attendant

 - all required forms including a Police Check and Working with Children

 - role and site induction and training

 To help and support our volunteers in their roles, our volunteer coordinator, staff and volunteer ‘buddies’ are always available.

-Volunteer applications are currently closed and will reopen early 2020.
+Volunteer Applications are currently closed and will re-open early 2021.